The National Centre for Bowel Research and Surgical Innovation will enable Bowel & Cancer Research to pursue its vision, that:

 Please visit our Support Us pages if you’re interested in supporting Bowel & Cancer Research to fund ground breaking research.

-If you are a member of the public, a patient or a carer and would like to be involved in shaping our research visit our Be part of it section to download an application form.
+If you are a member of the public, a patient or a carer and would like to be involved in shaping our research visit our Be part of it section to join online.

 For any questions about our funding programmes or our public involvement programme contact Deborah Gilbert